 For butterflies, presentation is everything so grouping the same nectar plants together will help butterflies see your scrumptious offering from a distance.

 Whenever possible plant nectar plants that are native to your area.
 They not only require less maintenance than non-natives but they bring a welcome variety to your gardens.
-Check with your local garden organizations for a list of the native plants in your area and be sure to to check the USDA Hardiness Zone map to see what plants will grow in your area.

 Finally, remember to extend your garden ‘menu’ with your favorite butterflies’ host plants (food for caterpillars).